wrightjd5/washingtonStatePoverty/readme.md

 ## Contact

-For any inquiries or feedback, please contact [Jason Wright] at [wrightjd5@appstate.edu].
+For any inquiries or feedback, please contact [Jason Wright](mailto:wrightjd5@appstate.edu).